bhufsmith/CleverDevices/README.md

 * [Reverse Words Test](https://github.com/bhufsmith/CleverDevices/blob/master/src/test/java/com/cleverdevices/interview/codetest/stringhelper/ReverseOrderTest.java)

 ### Build
 This repository contains all the files needed to build and test the code.
-The project was set up using Gradle, and IntelliJ IDEA.
+The project was set up using Gradle, and IntelliJ IDEA, and written in Java against version 1.8

 To build and run the tests, clone the repository to your machine.
 Open a command terminal and browse to the directory for the project that you just cloned.